elaizae/web-typography-20-21/README.md

 ## Feedback Darice

 **Darice really liked my video especially because I had the sounds as closed captions.
-She did tell me to make sure my contrast on the sounds' closed captions is a little higher to be more visible.**
+She did tell me to make sure my contrast on the sounds' closed captions is a little higher to be more visible.
+Darice didnt really care much for moving videos or floating subtitles so I decided to leave that as it is**